-The CAD uses neighborhood analysis to examine how physical, economic, governmental and social forces affect property values.
+The CAD uses neighborhood analysis to examine how physical, economic, governmental, and social forces affect property values.
 The effects of these forces are also used to identify, classify, and stratify comparable properties into smaller, manageable subsets of the universe of properties known as neighborhoods.
 Residential valuation and neighborhood analysis is conducted on each of the political entities known as Independent School Districts (ISD).

 The first step in neighborhood analysis is the identification of a group of properties that share certain common traits.
-A "neighborhood" is defined as the largest geographic grouping of properties where the physical, economic, governmental and social forces are generally similar and uniform.
+A "neighborhood" is defined as the largest geographic grouping of properties where the physical, economic, governmental, and social forces are generally similar and uniform.
 Geographic stratification accommodates the local supply and demand factors that vary across a jurisdiction.
 Once a neighborhood has been identified, the next step is to define its boundaries.
 This process is known as "delineation".
 Some factors used in neighborhood delineation include location, sales price range, lot size, age, quality of construction, condition, square footage of living area, and story height of the dwelling.
-Delineation or stratification based on attribute analysis.
+Delineation can involve the physical drawing of neighborhood boundary lines on a map, but it can also involve statistical separation or stratification based on attribute analysis.
 Part of neighborhood analysis is the consideration of discernible patterns of growth that influence a neighborhood's individual market.